foundry-rs/book/src/spark/differential-ffi-testing.md

 [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) are a cryptographic commitment scheme frequently used in blockchain applications.
 Their popularity has led to a number of different implementations of Merkle Tree generators, provers, and verifiers.
 Merkle roots and proofs are often generated using a language like JavaScript or Python, while proof verification usually occurs on-chain in Solidity.

 [Murky](https://github.com/dmfxyz/murky) is a complete implementation of Merkle roots, proofs, and verification in Solidity.
 Its test suite includes differential tests against OpenZeppelin's Merkle proof library, as well as root generation tests against a reference JavaScript implementation.
-These tests are powered by Foundry's fuzzing and `ffi` capabilities.
+These tests are powered by Foxar's fuzzing and `ffi` capabilities.

 #### Differential fuzzing against a reference TypeScript implementation

-Using the `ffi` cheatcode, Murky tests its own Merkle root implementation against a TypeScript implementation using data provided by Forge's fuzzer:
+Using the `ffi` cheatcode, Murky tests its own Merkle root implementation against a TypeScript implementation using data provided by Spark's fuzzer:

 ```solidity
 function testMerkleRootMatchesJSImplementationFuzzed(bytes32[] memory leaves) public {